-- criminal justice data is integral to system reform and measuring success.
-While broad statistics - 32 help to draw attention to problems, system change must be accompanied by better, more - precise and detailed data as to the jail population, improving integration of information with state - data systems, and increasing capacity for statistical analysis.
+The lack of availability of reliable information regarding who is in the criminal justice system and why continues to be a challenge in Dane County.
+Current and accurate measurement of criminal justice data is integral to system reform and measuring success.
+While broad statistics help to draw attention to problems, system change must be accompanied by better, more precise and detailed data as to the jail population, improving integration of information with state data systems, and increasing capacity for statistical analysis.

-- That said, the 2014 "Race to Equity" report from the Wisconsin Council on Children and - Families provides the larger picture of racial disparities in the Dane County juvenile and criminal - 38 systems.
-According to the report: - The total population of Dane County, as reported in the 2010 Census, is just over - 40 488,000.
-Of that total, African Americans are 31,300 of the county's population, or about 6.5%. - 41 African American youth (under age 18) make up 8.5% of all youth (under age 18) in Dane - 42 County. - African American adults are eight times more likely to be arrested in Dane County than - white adults.
-This is double the adult arrest disparity rates in the rest of the state and more than - triple the national numbers. - African American adult males are 43% of the Dane County jail population, while only - 47 comprising 4.8% of the county's adult male population. - In 2010, the county's black youth arrest rate was 469 per 1,000, compared to 77 per - 49 1,000 for whites.
-Black teens in Dane County are six times more likely to be arrested than white - 50 teens.
-This is double Wisconsin state's juvenile arrest disparities and more than triple the - 51 national numbers. - African American youth are 15 times more likely to spend time in the county's juvenile - secure detention facility. - More than 54% of all African Americans in Dane County live below the federal poverty - level, compared to only 8.7% of Dane County's white population.
-The numbers are even starker - for Dane County's youth: 74% of African American youth live in poverty, compared to only 5.5% - of Dane County's white population.
+That said, the 2014 "Race to Equity" report from the Wisconsin Council on Children and Families provides the larger picture of racial disparities in the Dane County juvenile and criminal systems.
+According to the report:

+The total population of Dane County, as reported in the 2010 Census, is just over 488,000.
+Of that total, African Americans are 31,300 of the county's population, or about 6.5%.
+African American youth (under age 18) make up 8.5% of all youth (under age 18) in Dane County.

+African American adults are eight times more likely to be arrested in Dane County than white adults.
+This is double the adult arrest disparity rates in the rest of the state and more than triple the national numbers.

+African American adult males are 43% of the Dane County jail population, while only comprising 4.8% of the county's adult male population.

+In 2010, the county's black youth arrest rate was 469 per 1,000, compared to 77 per 1,000 for whites.
+Black teens in Dane County are six times more likely to be arrested than white teens.
+This is double Wisconsin state's juvenile arrest disparities and more than triple the national numbers.

+African American youth are 15 times more likely to spend time in the county's juvenile secure detention facility.

+• More than 54% of all African Americans in Dane County live below the federal poverty level, compared to only 8.7% of Dane County's white population.
+The numbers are even starker for Dane County's youth: 74% of African American youth live in poverty, compared to only 5.5% of Dane County's white population.
+59